ibm-mas/mas-performance/docs/mas/manage/bestpractice.md

 DB2 Tuning in [Maximo 7.6.x Best practice](../../maximo-7/download/Maximo%20Best%20Practices%20for%20System%20Performance%207.6.x%20v1.3.pdf) is applicable.

 !!! info "**IMPORTANT**"
-    The containerized DB2U and DB2WH deployments do NOT support text search (Regular DB2 has text search.).
+    The containerized DB2U and DB2WH deployments do NOT support text search (Regular DB2 has text search).
     As a result, some queries may perform poorly on containerized DB2 relative to Oracle DB and SQL Server, which both support text search.

     Searching records by Description on the list page is a typical scenario whose performance can benefit from text search capability of the database, especially if no other indexed attributes are included in the query.

-Adding a non-unique index on Description can help if an exact search can be made (Maximo search type = EXACT or user types is "=" before the search string, eg =Text) or the search can be done based on the beginning of the string (user types '%' at end of the string, e.g. Text%).
+    Adding a non-unique index on Description can help if an exact search can be made (Maximo search type = EXACT or user types is "=" before the search string, eg =Text) or the search can be done based on the beginning of the string (user types '%' at end of the string, eg Text%).
 If possible, adding other fields to the query (either by user typing them or as part of the default, where those attributes are part of an index can also help.
 In addition, adding Description to the end of one of these indexes can also show improvement.

 **Highlights:**